Kikobeats/tom/README.md

 It handles your payment process, creating new a customer and subscribe it a previous created billing product.

-In addition, **tom** will fill useful metadata associated with the customer IP address used for the payment, such as country, region, VAT rate, currency code, etc.
+Additionally, **tom** will fill useful metadata associated with the customer IP address used for the payment, such as country, region, VAT rate, currency code, etc.

 The endpoint expect receive a valid Stripe token.